In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;

 There are exceptions other than the above usages.
 Examples are below.

-Both “Kudasai” [ください] and “Onegaishimasu”[おねがいします] are Japanese words used when requesting items.
-In many cases, these two Japanese words, which translate roughly as “Please” or “Please give me” are interchangeable.
+Both “kudasai [ください]” and “onegaishimasu [おねがいします]” are Japanese words used to request items.
+In many cases, these two Japanese words, which roughly translate as “Please” or “Please give me”, are interchangeable.

 However, there is a slightly different meaning.
-There are some situations when it is more appropriate to use kudasai instead of onegaishimasu and vice versa.
-Generally, deciding between “Kudasai” and “Onegaishimasu” depends on the social context.
+There are some situations where it is more appropriate to use kudasai rather than onegaishimasu, and vice versa.
+In general, the choice between kudasai and onegaishimasu depends on the social context.

-Beyond a simple translation, they are selectively used depending on the tone, context, and sentence structure you’re going for.
-Then, when should we use “Kudasa” [ください] and “Onegaishimasu” [おねがいします] same situation?
+Beyond simple translation, they’re used selectively, depending on the tone, context and sentence structure you want to achieve.
+So when should we use “Kudasai [ください]” and “Onegaishimasu [おねがいします]” in the same situation?
 And what kind of situations?
-As I mentioned before, “Kudasai” is used as a Verb and an Auxiliary verb.
+As I said, “Kudasai” is used as both a verb and an auxiliary.

 We can also use “Onegaishimasu” in the same situation and it has the same meaning.
 Please look at the following example.